State-Dependent X-ray Variability in Cygnus X-1: A 12-Year NuSTAR Timing Study of Accretion Flow Geometry

 During pipeline execution, standard screening criteria were applied to the event data to filter for good time intervals (GTIs).
 We selected science-grade events and filtered out periods of high particle background identified by the CsI anti-coincidence shield.
 This procedure ensures the use of high-quality data and maximizes the signal-to-noise ratio.

 Following the initial processing, we extracted scientific products from the cleaned Level 2 event files using the \texttt{nuproducts} tool.
 For both FPMA and FPMB in each observation, source products were extracted from a circular region with a radius of $120''$ centered on the nominal J2000 coordinates of Cygnus X-1.
 The background was estimated from a nearby, source-free circular region of the same size located on the same detector chip.
-A critical step for our timing analysis was the application of a barycentric correction to adjust photon arrival times to the solar system barycenter; this was performed by setting the \texttt{barycorr=yes} parameter in \texttt{nuproducts}.
+We applied a barycentric correction to adjust photon arrival times to the solar system barycenter; this was performed by setting the \texttt{barycorr=yes} parameter in \texttt{nuproducts}.
 This process generated the necessary source and background spectra, light curves, ancillary response files (ARFs), and redistribution matrix files (RMFs).